 For mains we’d opted for the hogget (1-3 year old sheep) ‘Humble pie’ and duck breast cooked over charcoal.
 The hogget pie was served with a pan-fried lamb chop and thin, crisped bacon under a wonderful sauce inhabited by chunks of carrot small and consistently sized enough to justify the chef boasting of his knife skills.
 The pie was filled with wonderful soft meat and wasn’t overpowered by unnecessarily heavy pastry while the chop counterpointed the slow cooked texture of the hogget wonderfully.
 As wonderful as that dish was, the duck was the star of the show for me.
 The breast was pink and well rested to allow it to sit simply on its plate surrounded by leaves and crunchy pieces of artichoke.
 Accompanying the breast came a ceramic egg looking like the top of the shell had been knocked away containing the most marvellous combination of potted duck leg, a poached yolk and a smoked celeriac top.
 Theatre for the sake of it can be irritating in a meal, but the the genuine delight this gave was as sincere as its flavours were wonderful!

-As we rounded out the meal, my aversion to sweet dishes reared its head once again, though I’m reliably informed that the poached pear tarte tatin hit the high standards of the rest of the meal.
+As we rounded out the meal with the Star Inn at Harome, my aversion to sweet dishes reared its head once again, though I’m reliably informed that the poached pear tarte tatin hit the high standards of the rest of the meal.
 All that was left was a quick espresso before we undertook the long walk home.
 Well, that and a nice chat with Mr Pern himself who came to see how we’d enjoyed the meal!
 It’s particularly apt that as I write this, we’re getting within sniffing distance of the opening of Mr P’s Curious Tavern as I now know that the guess I made at the location was completely wrong.
 With the Star Inn the City effectively headlining Andrew Pern’s York incursion, I don’t doubt that the tavern will hit the same heights.